me3zaAKAgoat/42cursus/pipex/pipex.md

 - for the intermediate commands a while loop is started at index 1 resembling the second command, and is stopped at ac - 4.

   - inside this while loop a pipe is created at i \* 2 (the iterations' corresponding boxes in the heap allocated array).

-- check why tests 9 10 23 24 25 timeout now that exit is introduced to mid processes and waitpid is functional in the last part of the main process.

 ```python